thatgirldorian/product-designer-website/README.md

 <h3>Function & Description:</h3>
 This is a personal website for a product designer.
 It showscases their areas of expertise, their skills, and a way to contact them.

-Here, I mostly focused on a minimal clean design and did not add any JS fucntionality.
+Here, I mostly focused on a minimal clean design and did not add any JS functionality.

 <h3>Technology Used:</h3>